MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-preparation.md

 2. Run the script against the company database.

-3. If results aren’t returned after running the script, you can upgrade to Microsoft Dynamics GP 2018.
+3. If results aren’t returned after running the script, you can upgrade to [!INCLUDE[prodshort](../includes/prodshort.md)] 2018.

 If results show that there are budget date records that do not exist in the AAG00500 table, continue with the next step.